2026-2027 Fellowships for Palestinian Scholars Conducting Humanities and Social Science Field-Based Research on Palestine

 • Your qualifications, including the requisite knowledge, experience, and skills to complete the project

-• Reasonable and appropriate budget
+• Reasonable and detailed budget

 • Quality of application and writing